 Frogs in Winter:

-- Frogs may live in the pond over winter as they can breathe through their skin but most will leave and spend Winter under logs or sheds, in compost heaps or any other damp hiding place they can find.
+- Frogs may live in the pond over winter as they can breathe through their skin.
+Most will leave the water and spend Winter under logs or sheds, in compost heaps or any other damp hiding place they can find.

-- Frogs try to return to the pond of their birth from Winter hibernation to mate and produce frog spawn in Spring.
+- Frogs try to return to the pond of their birth after Winter hibernation to mate.